 - your home

 We will discuss with you the best place for the contact visits to happen.

 Expectations surrounding contact

-You will be involved either by attending, if appropriate, or by completing a consultation document or by discussing the content of the LAC Review with your child's Social Worker.
+You will be involved either by attending, if appropriate, or by completing a consultation document or by discussing the content of the looked after child review with your child's social worker.